JosephBisso/JosephBisso/README.md

 ![Xilink](https://img.shields.io/badge/Xilinx%20Zynq-FPGA-green.svg)

 - **FPGA Logic Analyser** is a hardware project implemented on an FPGA board using **VHDL**.
-- The project is an 8-channel logic analyser capable of sampling digital signals at up to 1 MHz, with real-time visualization via VGA output.
+- The project is an **8-channel** logic analyser capable of sampling digital signals at up to **1 MHz**, with visualization via **VGA output**.
 Implemented on a Xilinx FPGA board, it captures and displays signal states for debugging and educational purposes, demonstrating practical digital design and hardware interfacing.

 <div align="center">
   <img src="https://github.com/JosephBisso/logic_analyser/blob/df10a10f327f74625e4832cd37e0895684356a0c/img/logic_analyser.jpg" width="500">